DataDog/hiring-engineers/answers.md

 ### Adding tags
 The instructions told me to add tags to the Agent config file which would also display onto the Host Map page in Datadog.
 I was able to find the config file from this [page](https://help.datadoghq.com/hc/en-us/articles/203037169-Where-is-the-configuration-file-for-the-Agent-) and learned how to add tags appropriately from this [instructional page](https://docs.datadoghq.com/getting_started/tagging/assigning_tags/#assigning-tags-using-the-configuration-files).
 Initially I had trouble seeing the tags displayed onto the Host Map because my spacing wasn't correct in the 'datadog.yaml' file.

-Here are the tags written in the configuration file:
+Tags written in the configuration file:
 ![Config file tags](images/CollectingMetrics/ConfigTags.png)

-Here are the tags displayed on the Host Map:
+Tags displayed on the Host Map:
 ![Host map tags](images/CollectingMetrics/HostMapTags.png)

 ### Installing database
 I chose to install a PostgreSQL database onto my machine because I have some experience with this specific database and am used to the commands.
 To understand how to install the Datadog integration for Postgre, I used the available [instructional page](https://docs.datadoghq.com/integrations/postgres/).

+Successful Integration of PostgreSQL into my Datadog Agent.
 ![Integration success](images/CollectingMetrics/IntegrationSuccess.png)

 ![Host apps](images/CollectingMetrics/HostApps.png)